decomoji/decomoji/README.md

 1. text image
 2. 4 letters(almost)
-3. easy reading with warichu(inlune cutting note style)
+3. easy reading with warichu(inline cutting note style)
 4. colorful
 5. compatible with JUMBOMOJI
 6. compatible with Retina display
 7. [Including jp-en](decomoji-list.md)

-Decomoji made up of text image.
-You can doing fast communication with high-context!
+Decomoji made up of the text image.
+You can do fast communication with high-context!

 ## Breaking changes in v2